-1 prescribing alpha blocking medication, such as..."
-2 3 Tamsulosin. Α. 4 415 Thank you: 0.
-5 15:41 6 "... could assist stone passage.
-This conservative 7 management of stones was my experience from working in 8 Glasgow and Belfast.
-Mr. O'Brien's approach to 9 ureteric stone management was very different and his 10 preference was to intervene surgically at a very early 15.4111 stage.
-12 13 When discussing patient management with Mr. O'Brien, I 14 challenged him in relation to this approach, as I felt 15 that suitable stones should be allowed to pass 15:41 16 naturally.
+1 2 prescribing alpha blocking medication, such as" 2 ^ Tamsulosin.
+4 415 A. Thank you: 4 5 415 Q. mank you.
+6 " could acciet stops passage.
+This concernative 15:41 0 7 " could assist stone passage.
+This conservative 7 8 management of stones was my experience from working in - Glasgow and Belfast.
+Mr. O'Brien's approach to 9 10 ureteric stone management was very different and his 10 preference was to intervene surgically at a very early 15:41 11 12 stage.
+13 When discussing nations management with Mr. O' Prion 1 14 When discussing patient management with Mr. O'Brien, I challenged him in relation to this approach as I folt 14 15 challenged him in relation to this approach, as I felt that suitable stones should be allowed to pass 15:41 16 naturally.
 This is because intervention carries risks, 17 including sepsis and ureteric perforation.
 18 Mr. O'Brien, however, referred to his training in 19 Tallaght Hospital in Dublin and that this was how he 20 managed stones.
-15:42 21 22 Generally, I found Mr. O'Brien to be dismissive of me 23 when I rai sed concerns.
+15:42 21 22 Generally, I found Mr. O'Brien to be dismissive of me 23 when I raised concerns.
 He was clear that it was an 24 appropriate course of treatment."
-25 15.4226 The second aspect of this concern is: 27 28 "The second issue related to the energy source used in 29 the destruction of stones.
+25 15:42 26 The second aspect of this concern is: 27 28 "The second issue related to the energy source used in 29 the destruction of stones.

 1 Destruction of ureteric stones requires an energy 2 In 2000 there were a number of sources source.
-3 commonly used when operating on the ureter, such as 4 laser and pneumatic devices, such as the Swiss 5 lithoclast.
+3 commonly used when operating on the ureter, such as laser and pneumatic devices, such as the Swiss 4 5 lithoclast.
 Both these types of energy sources had 15:42 6 qood safety profiles.
-Mr. O'Brien's preference, 7 however, was to use an electrohydraulic EHL energy 8 It was powerful and unpredictable. source.
+Mr. O'Brien's preference, 7 however, was to use an electrohydraulic EHL energy 8 source.
+It was powerful and unpredictable.
 EHL has 9 uses for large bladder stones and kidney stones where 10 its use is safe, but in the ureter it carries a very 15.4311 high risk of ureteric perforation.